PUprint revolution in 3d printing

 By reducing the amount of filling the parts can become lighter and more flexible.

-The mechanical properties of SYNTHЭD+ PUprint are as good as of conventional PUs for vacuum casting.
+The mechanical properties of SYNTHЭD+ PUprint are as good as of conventional PUs for injection and casting.

 HIGH THERMAL RESISTANCE